LukasProgram/LaneNet-Masterwork/lanenet-lane-detection-master/README.md

 lanenet_model/pix_embedding_relu'
 ```

 The result is a binary file named graph_optimized.pb, which can be load with the tensorflow API for mobile devices.
+Our inference graph files are available here [graph_weights](https://nextcloud.os.in.tum.de/s/graph_files)